Just 15 minutes from BU by bike, bus, or T, Jamaica Plain (JP to anyone who lives there) is one of Boston’s most diverse neighborhoods.

 95 Forest Hills Ave.

-One of the premier examples in America of the garden cemetery style, Forest Hills was created in 1848 to replace old colonial graveyards in what was then the city of Roxbury.
-The cemetery, set on 275 acres, was designed not only as a place to mourn the dead, but also to contemplate nature.
-Many famous Americans are buried here, among them the abolitionist William Lloyd Garrison, Nobel-winning playwright Eugene O’Neill, and poets Anne Sexton and e. e.
-Cummings.
-The cemetery also includes wonderful examples of Victorian architecture and spectacular sculptures, including a towering bronze angel created by sculptor Daniel Chester French, famous for the Lincoln Memorial’s marble sculpture of Abraham Lincoln, in Washington, DC.
+One of the country’s premier examples of the garden cemetery style, Forest Hills was created in 1848 to replace old colonial graveyards in what was then the city of Roxbury.
+The cemetery, set on more than 275 acres, was designed as a place to mourn the dead, but also to contemplate nature.
+Many famous Americans are buried here, among them the abolitionist William Lloyd Garrison, Nobel-winning playwright Eugene O’Neill, and poets Anne Sexton and E. E. Cummings.
+The cemetery also includes wonderful examples of Victorian architecture and spectacular sculptures, including a towering bronze angel created by sculptor Daniel Chester French, famous for the Lincoln Memorial’s Abraham Lincoln sculpture in Washington, D.C.

-The park-like setting is ideal for strolling and contemplation, with its woodlands, grassy slopes, waterfall, fountain, and the man-made Lake Hibiscus.
-The crematory at Forest Hills was the first built in the United States.
+The parklike setting is ideal for strolling and contemplation, with its woodlands, grassy slopes, waterfall, fountain, and the man-made Lake Hibiscus.
+The Forest Hills crematory was the first built in the United States.
 The cemetery was added to the National Register of Historic Places in 2004.
-Guided tours are available, and summer concerts are offered in the chapel.
+Guided tours are available from April through October, and summer concerts are offered in the chapel.

 Franklin Park Zoo